 With the clock ticking, and just over a month until the changes to the regulation of payment services and e-money come into force, the revised regime will see a significant change to the way in which payment services and e-money are regulated.

-All businesses which undertake any payment services or e money activities should consider whether they are impacted by the changes – the chances are, they will be.
+All businesses which undertake any payment services or e-money activities should consider whether they are impacted by the changes – the chances are, they will be.
 Certain businesses will need to become registered or authorised for the first time.
-All existing payment institutions and e money institutions will need to be re-registered or re-authorized.
+All existing payment institutions and e-money institutions will need to be re-registered or re-authorised.
 Firms should act now.